The Luckiest New Moon Of 2021 Is Finally Here

-Even before the temperatures begin to drop, the start of September always brings with it an air of change.
-And the new moon in Virgo that's appearing on September 6 is just what we need to pave the way for that fresh start we're all hoping to have this autumn, after surviving the "hot girl summer" that wasn't.
+Even before the temperatures begin to rise, the start of September always brings with it an air of change.
+And the new moon in Virgo that's appearing on September 6 is just what we need to pave the way for that fresh start we're all hoping to have this spring, after surviving the winter that wasn't.

 Advertisement